njlent/Minehop-Meteor-client-addon/README.md

 All settings can be adjusted in the Meteor GUI under Movement > Bunnyhopping:

 ### General Settings
-- **Fall Damage**: Enable/disable fall damage (Note: Use Meteor's NoFall module instead - this setting is not working)
+- **Fall Damage**: Enable/disable fall damage (Note: Use Meteor's NoFall module instead - this setting is disabled)
 - **Speed Cap**: Maximum speed multiplier (default: 0.6)

 ### Movement Settings